Full Collapse: Initial touring and promotion

 Thursday announced Full Collapse on February 5, 2001, for release two months later.
 The band created hype for the album by touring the United States for two months with bands Midtown, Grey AM, and Every Time I Die.
 On March 19, 2001, "Cross Out the Eyes" was posted as a free download through Victory Records' website.
 Full Collapse was released on April 10, 2001 through Victory.
 The design of the physical was debated: the band hoped to create a booklet of artwork for Full Collapse but were discouraged by Victory founder Tony Brummel who insisted on a less expensive one-page insert without printed lyrics.
 A compromise was reached, which resulted in the final chosen packaging.
 The album's release was promoted with a series of shows with Midtown and River City High.

-In June 2001, Thursday embarked on an east coast US tour with Skycamefalling and Fairweather.
+"Understanding in a Car Crash" was released as a single to college radio stations in April 2001.
+In June 2001, Thursday embarked on an East Coast US tour with Skycamefalling and Fairweather.
 In July, the band toured with BoySetsFire, Samiam, and the Movielife.
 Following this, they toured across the US with Waterdown and Drowningman until August.
 After three shows with Warped Tour, the band toured with Rival Schools.
-In October, the band toured the west coast for a week with Murder City Devils and American Steel, before touring the east coast with Piebald, the Lawrence Arms, and Recover in November.
+In October, the band toured the West Coast for a week with Murder City Devils and American Steel, before touring the East Coast with Piebald, the Lawrence Arms, and Recover in November.
 Thursday toured with Hey Mercedes and Saves the Day until the end of the year.

 In December 2001, the music video for "Understanding in a Car Crash", which consists of live footage, began airing on MTVX, MTV2, and MuchMusic.
 Following this, a music video directed by Darren Doane for "Cross Out the Eyes" was released.
 Doane interpreted the song to be about rebirth and marriage; the video is centered around a guy, who is jobless, single, and offers nothing to society.
 He is taken by people and has his skin removed, indicating that he is a new person, and sold to a rich woman.
 As a result of this, he is given marriage status, making him a valuable member of society.

-In February 2002, keyboardist Andrew Everding joined the band.
+By January 2002, Thursday was gaining feature stories in publications such as Metal Edge and Metal Maniacs.
+The following month, keyboardist Andrew Everding joined the band.
 He had been relaxing at Rickly's apartment and was invited to a practice session with the band.
 The same month, the band toured across the United Kingdom with the Movielife.
 The music video for "Understanding in a Car Crash" was successful at MTV2, where it stayed in rotation for eight weeks.
 In March and April 2002, the band went on tour with Sparta.
 They were denied clearance at the Canada–US border, and as a result, had to cancel a show.
 Shortly afterwards, the band appeared at the Skate and Surf festival.
 They had planned to support Face to Face on their headlining US tour, but were replaced by the Movielife.